epicshepich/MChroma/agenda.md

     - Probably going to need to decouple from window
 - Add functionality for editing chromatogram names
 - py2exe
-- Add some bug-proofing logic to one-point picking (what if the user selects a valley or a featureless region)
 - Create custom exceptions
 - Test chromatogram shifting/scaling/referencing
 - Test threshold autopicking
 - Version numbering

+## ERROR HANDLING
+- Add some bug-proofing logic to one-point picking (what if the user selects a valley or a featureless region)
+- Add some bug-proofing logic to aborted popup dialogues
+    - "Defaults" argument for class call? (i.e. aborted signal scale popup returns a 1)

 ## QUALITY OF LIFE FEATURES